so0k/flask_app_k8s/README.md

 ### Pulling Images from a private registry

-To pull from a private registry Kubernetes will need the registry credentials.
+To pull from a private registry, Kubernetes will need the registry credentials.

 First, use `kubectl` to create a secret of type `docker-registry` with your credentials:
 ```